serebrov/serebrov.github.io-hugo/content/posts/2015-05-20-cloudwatch-setup.md

 - Copy `cwl-webrequest-metrics.config` and save under new name into the same folder
 - In the `Mappings` section - change the log file path, timestamp format and filter patterns
 - In the `AWSEBAutoScalingGroup` resource - change the config file name: `apache-access.conf` to `my-log-name.conf` and change `[apache-access_log]` section name in the content
-- Search for `webrequest` and replace all occurences with appropriate name, do the case-insensetive search to change webrequest, WebRequest, etc
+- Search for `webrequest` and replace all occurrences with appropriate name, do the case-insensitive search to change webrequest, WebRequest, etc
 - Review filter patterns, metrics and alarms - these will be different for each log file

 For example, a config for apache error log can look like this (file `cwl-weberror-metrics.config`):